 - Intra-Articular causes/Internal derangement (internal structural changes within the TMJ

 - Extra-Articular sources (problems with structures aside from the Jaw Joint)

 In addition to the intra-articular causes of TMJ pain (TMD: Temporo-Mandibular Disorder), there are numerous extra-articular causes of pain or discomfort.
-These may include conditions involving muscle and soft tissues that are in proximity to the jaw and even pathology (cancer).
+These may include muscle and soft tissues in proximity to the jaw and even pathology (cancer).
 It behooves one not to account for all possible causes before initiating care.
-Therefore, it is only befitting to include the extra-articular causes in our discussion of TMJ pain (the non-articular or extra-articular sources of a TMD or TMD-like discomfort).
+Therefore, it is only befitting to include the extra-articular causes in our TMJ pain discussion (the non-articular or extra-articular sources of a TMD or TMD-like discomfort).
 The two most common nonarticular causes are:

 - Cervical spine instabilities (neck pain or neck problems)

 - Over-activity of the jaw muscles, such as seen with those that chew gum